ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: screen}

-3. Generate a new {{site.data.keyword.Bluemix_notm}} IAM token that includes your {{site.data.keyword.Bluemix_notm}} credentials and the account ID that you want to work with.
+3. Generate a new {{site.data.keyword.cloud_notm}} IAM token that includes your {{site.data.keyword.cloud_notm}} credentials and the account ID that you want to work with.

-    If you use an {{site.data.keyword.Bluemix_notm}} API key, you must use the {{site.data.keyword.Bluemix_notm}} account ID the API key was created for.
-To access clusters in other accounts, log into this account and create an {{site.data.keyword.Bluemix_notm}} API key that is based on this account.
+    If you use an {{site.data.keyword.cloud_notm}} API key, you must use the {{site.data.keyword.cloud_notm}} account ID the API key was created for.
+To access clusters in other accounts, log into this account and create an {{site.data.keyword.cloud_notm}} API key that is based on this account.
     {: note}

     ```